Glorious Victory

-Glorious Victory (La Gloriosa Victoria) is a tempera on canvas painting by Mexican artist Diego Rivera, created in 1954.
+Glorious Victory (Spanish: La Gloriosa Victoria) is a tempera-on-canvas painting by Mexican artist Diego Rivera, created in 1954.
 The painting addresses the 1954 Guatemalan coup d'état that the Central Intelligence Agency (CIA) backed to overthrow the democratically elected Guatemalan president Jacobo Arbenz.
 It is held at the Pushkin Museum, in Moscow.

 Description

-The painting depicts at the center, standing, a dumbfounded US Secretary of State, John Foster Dulles, striking a deal with Guatemala's newly installed right-wing president, Castillo Armas.
+The painting depicts at the center, standing, CIA Director Allen Dulles striking a deal with Guatemala's newly installed right-wing president, Castillo Armas.